nzdeveloper009/retrofit_example/README.md

       - is simply a function that can be paused and resumed at a later time.
 They can execute a long running operation and wait for it to complete without blocking.
 The syntax of a suspending function is similar to that of a regular function except for the addition of the suspend keyword.
 - RetrofitHelper - Create Retrofit Instance and set the Service using Lazy
 - MainActivity - is activity where retrofit instance create with service and get data in global scope coroutines because of suspend function which only called in coroutine

+# For any query
+  - contact with me through nzdeveloper009@gmail.com